Bishop England High School: Sexual abuse scandal

 On May 2, 2019, former employee Jeffrey Scofield was arrested for voyeurism charges.
 It was alleged that Scofield recorded male students changing in their locker room through a window that connected his office to the boys' locker room.
 A student using his phone noticed pornographic images of the students and reported it to the school.
 Scofield confessed to "liking younger guys" and was fired by the school.
 Scofield pled guilty to the charges and served 18 months probation.
 On February 4, 2021, the school and the Roman Catholic Diocese of Charleston were sued for $300 million due to the invasion of privacy and potential sexual exploitation the windows provided.
 On April 29, 2022, another lawsuit was filed against the school about the windows, claiming that the school was negligent in caring for the students and monitoring the staff's whereabouts and alleging that employees were aware that this was happening.
 Four days later, another lawsuit was filed by a female student, claiming that the school was negligent in not protecting her from being filmed and not catching Scofield sooner.

-School Threats
+Incidents

 During the 2024 season, Bishop England and Philip Simmons faced numerous threats, including bombings and shootings, directed at each other.
 As a result, the games were cancelled, and Bishop England forfeited, citing these threats as the main reason.
 Additionally, Bishop England students made racist comments toward the Philip Simmons players.
+A child was found dead in a car seat in the backseat of a vehicle at Bishop England High School on Aug.
+25, 2023.
+Authorities in South Carolina announced they will not pursue criminal charges against a mother whose 16-month-old daughter died after being left inside a locked car outside Bishop England High School on Daniel Island in August.
+The child was found unresponsive on the afternoon of Aug.
+25 by three students inside a blue Subaru SUV parked near the school’s main entrance.
+Berkeley County Coroner Darnell Hartwell stated that the mother, a longtime teacher at the school, had arrived at work around 7:30 a.m. and mistakenly believed she had dropped her daughter off at daycare.
+The incident prompted widespread grief within the Bishop England High School community and beyond.